 The harsh truth is that many Americans are just drifting.
 America isn’t as great as many think it is.
 There are vast socio-economic inequities that get in the way.
 There are centuries-old grudges and suspicions and hatred that continue to drag us down.
 There are wildly disparate views of what kind of country we should be—welcoming or walled?
 Melting pot America or fortress America with moats and alligators?

 We’re a mess most of the time, and it seems as though many are ok with that.
-But this means we can’t get mad at China if they prefer to behave with a clearer sense of vision and purpose.
+But this means we can’t get mad at China if they prefer to act differently, to behave with a clearer sense of vision and purpose.
 I hope they and we can learn to coexist.
 If we can’t, America in its current iteration doesn’t stand much of a chance.